TheHolderCollective/theholdercollective.github.io/_posts/2025-05-16-Minesweeper-A Refactoring Exercise.md

 The `ShowGameDisplay` method is called by `PlayGame` in the **Engine** class.
 It is used to update the display in response to changes in the game state.
 If the paramater _showGameResult_ is false, the game result panel is not shown.

-The methods`ShowMainMenuWithTitle`, `ShowRestartMenuWithTitle` and `ShowLevelMenuWithTitle` are used to display the different game menus in conjunction with the game's title screen.
+The methods`ShowMainMenuWithTitle`, `ShowRestartMenuWithTitle`, and `ShowLevelMenuWithTitle` are used to display the different game menus in conjunction with the game's title screen.

 The `ShowGameOver` method displays the game over scren, and is called when the user opts to end the game after winning or losing.